solana-labs/solana/book/src/validator-info.md

   a `solana` subdirectory in your public folder: `/keybase/public/<KEYBASE_USERNAME>/solana`
   * To check your pubkey, ensure you can successfully browse to `https://keybase.pub/<KEYBASE_USERNAME>/solana/validator-<PUBKEY>`
-3. Add or update your `solana-validator-info` with your Keybase username.
+3. Add or update your `solana validator-info` with your Keybase username.
 The CLI will verify the `validator-<PUBKEY>` file